 A concussion, also known as a mild traumatic brain injury (mTBI), can lead to everything from short-term memory loss to long-term personality change.
 Whether you sustained a concussion due to a car crash, fall, or blow to the head, it is important that you know all the potential side effects.
 Likewise, please do not assume that "you should be fine by now" simply because an emergency room doctor told you it was "only a concussion."
 Too many people in South Carolina suffer lingering effects of mTBI and choose not to pursue proper medical care because they have been convinced that a concussion is a minor incident.
 Any injury to the brain must be taken seriously, and all symptoms should be properly addressed.

-Possible Effects of a Concussion
+Possible Side Effects of a Concussion

 While more than 85% of concussion victims make a full recovery within the weeks and months following the injury, nearly 15% experience persistent, sometimes lifelong effects.